drshahizan/research-design/proposal/UmmiWahid/chapter1/readme.md

-# Exercise 1:  Chapter 1 - Introduction
+# Chapter 1 - Introduction

 ### Project Title: Modelling The Impact of Oil Price and Stock Market Price on Gold Price using Vector Autoregression (VAR) Model.